Tracking X-ray Outflows with Optical/IR Footprint Lines: Discussion

 As discussed in Section \ref{sec:models}, internal dust can have a significant effect on how we interpret our results.
-As shown in Figures \ref{fig:fluxes1}, \ref{fig:fluxes2}, and \ref{fig:fluxes3}, the presence of dust within the outflowing gas can have a more pronounced effect in some lines, e.g., [Fe~X] 6375\AA, compared to others, e.g., [S~IX] 1.25$\mu$m.
-The fact that the [S~IX] fluxes do not seem to be heavily affected by the presence of dust within the gas, as shown in Figure \ref{fig:fluxes3}, tells us that this line might be a good choice of footprint line when the percentage of dust within the gas is unknown (but see below).
+As shown in Figure \ref{fig:fluxes1} and \ref{fig:fluxes1_1}, the presence of dust within the outflowing gas can have a more pronounced effect in some lines, e.g., [Fe~X] 6375\AA, compared to others, e.g., [S~IX] 1.25$\mu$m.
+The fact that the [S~IX] fluxes do not seem to be heavily affected by the presence of dust within the gas, as shown in Figure \ref{fig:fluxes1_1}, tells us that this line might be a good choice of footprint line when the percentage of dust within the gas is unknown (but see below).
 On the other hand, for lines like [Fe~X] 6375\AA, and [Mg~VIII] 3.02$\mu$m it is important to have a good estimate of the amount of dust present in the gas, since their fluxes are strongly affected by depletion of these element onto dust grains.
-For instance, if one uses only the [Fe~X] 6375\AA~line to predict the emission of X-ray gas, but underestimates the amount of dust within the gas, the estimated X-ray mass could be overestimated, since the dusty models predict lower fluxes, as shown in Figures \ref{fig:fluxes1}, \ref{fig:fluxes2}, and \ref{fig:fluxes3}.
-Furthermore, a few of our predicted flux profiles, such as [Ca~VIII], [Fe~VII], [Mg~VII], and [Mg~VIII] (see Figures \ref{fig:fluxes1}, \ref{fig:fluxes2}, and \ref{fig:fluxes3}) show a higher predicted flux for the dusty models in the center bins.
-This is because, for these emission-lines, we are dealing only with traces of these ions, since, as shown in Figure \ref{fig:cloudy}, their fractional abundaces peak at much lower ionisation parameters.
-In this case, the presence of dust within the gas can enhance the abundance of these ions at small distances from the SMBH.
+For instance, if one uses only the [Fe~X] 6375\AA~line to predict the emission of X-ray gas, but underestimates the amount of dust within the gas, the estimated X-ray mass could be overestimated, since the dusty models predict lower fluxes, as shown in Figure \ref{fig:fluxes1}.

 In addition, \citet{rodriguez-ardila2011a} measured the fluxes of IR footprint lines for NGC 4151 in their study of near-infrared coronal line spectrum of nearby AGN.
 As shown in Table \ref{tab:fluxes}, our predicted fluxes for [Al~IX] 2.04$\mu$m and [Si~X] 1.43$\mu$m agree well with the results of \citet{rodriguez-ardila2011a}.
 The under-prediction of [Ca~VIII] 2.32$\mu$m is consistent with the fact that Ca~VIII peaks at much lower ionisation than our X-ray models (see Figure \ref{fig:cloudy}).
 Regarding the discrepancy between our measured flux for the [S~IX] 1.25$\mu$m and the observed flux from \citealt{rodriguez-ardila2011a}, we believe that our underpredicted value could be due to collision strength of this transition \citep[e.g.,][]{zhang2002a}, or due to an unmodeled process, such as photo-excitation/fluorescence.